Coronavirus in India: the epicentre of the pandemic

 How will donations from this appeal support people in India?

-These vital funds will be used where the need is greatest: sourcing oxygen cylinders, oxygen concentrators and Covid-19 prevention kits.
+In India, these vital funds will be used where the need is greatest: sourcing oxygen cylinders, oxygen concentrators and Covid-19 prevention kits.

 We will also increase the amount of ambulance and blood services available through the Indian Red Cross as well as PPE.